Random0617/CS494-Lab-1/README.md

    Subnet Mask . . . . . . . . . . . : XXX.XXX.XXX.X
    Default Gateway . . . . . . . . . : XXX.XXX.X.X
 ```
 * Although the design of the web app is in `index.html`, if you go there, the game will not work.
-Instead, you have to go to the website of the following form (using any web browser, works on both PC and smartphones in the same lcoal network): `XXX.XXX.X.X:5000`, with `XXX.XXX.X.X` being your IP address.
+Instead, you have to go to the website of the following form (using any web browser, works on both PC and smartphones in the same local network): `XXX.XXX.X.X:5000`, with `XXX.XXX.X.X` being your IP address.
 * You can now play the improved version of the game with the number being able to update in real time.